 The Apostle Paul and even the other Apostles very seldom in Scripture tell us ‘for I am sure‘.
 They will tell us that they trust and that they believe and that they hope.
 They very seldom tell us that they are sure.
 But that’s precisely what the Apostle Paul tells us.
-I want to start with what we can be sure of this morning.
-Each one in my congregation must grab a hold of what we can be sure of this morning.
+I want to start with what we can be sure of:

 - What we can be sure of

 - The One who brought Salvation to us

 c.
 In His Power